Stratification of the single blow-up set for Radon measures: Abstract

 \section{Abstract}

 We show that the set of points where the blow-up, in the sense of Preiss, of a signed Radon measure on $\mathbb{R}^n$ is unique and its invariant subspace has dimension $k$ is $k$-rectifiable.
-As simple applications, we obtain a rectifiability criterion for signed Radon measures and the extension of a result, due to Mattila, on measures having unique blow-up almost everywhere.
+As applications, we obtain simple proofs of a rectifiability criterion for Radon measures and of a theorem, due to Mattila, on measures having unique blow-up almost everywhere.